sf-wdi-31/express-passport/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 Controlling access to data is a key part of many modern web applications.
 Rails does a lot of the work of authentication and authorization for us behind the scenes.
 Today we'll see that Rails's "local" (in-app) authentication strategy generalizes to other languages and frameworks.
-We'll use a library called Passport, for NodeJS, and we'll specifically dive into its `passport-local` implementation.
+We'll use a library called Passport, for Node.js, and we'll specifically dive into its `passport-local` implementation.

-Local authentication isn't the only option, though.
-We'll get a brief overview of OAuth and token-based strategies, too.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->